-Earned Income of Full-Time Students [24 CFR 5.609(b)(14) as updated for HOTMA]
+Earned Income of Full-Time Students [24 CFR 5.609(b)(14)]

 The earned income of a dependent full-time student in excess of the amount of the dependent deduction is excluded from annual income.
 All sources of unearned income, except those specifically excluded by the regulations, are included.